Comments & Complaints

-We shall acknowledge your complaint within three working days and aim to have looked into your complaint within ten working days of the date when you raised it with us.
-We shall then be in a position to offer you an explanation, or a meeting with the people involved.
+We shall acknowledge your complaint within three working days and aim to send you a full response within 40 working days of the date when you raised it with us.

 When we look into your complaint, we shall aim to:-

 - Find out what happened and what went wrong